 - Mix a stock cube with 470ml water in a medium saucepan, add crushed garlic, few sliced red onions and bring to a bubbling boil.
 Reduce heat.
 Cover until liquid has evaporated.
 This will take 15 minutes.
 Take off the heat and leave the lid on top for 5 min.
 That`s the trick with quinoa!

 - Meanwhile, cook the salmon, the eggs and the broccoli all at the same time: Put the salmon in a large saucepan and pour over enough boiling water from the kettle to cover.
 Bring the water to a boil, then cover and simmer for 4 min.
 Set the pan aside with the lid on for 5 min to steam.
 Drain the salmon, then flake the fish into the bowl with the quinoa.

 - Then put the eggs in a pan filled with cold water and bring to a gentle boil.
 Cook for 7 min, then drain and run under cold water to cool.
 Next steam the broccoli for 4–5 min until tender-crisp.

 - Mix all the dressing ingredients together in a small bowl or jug.
 Add chopped cherry tomatoes, remaining red onions and throw in some chopped mint and coriander!

 - Peel the eggs and cut into quarters, then add to the quinoa along with the broccoli and remaining ingredients: cucumber, sultanas.
 Pour over the dressing and gently toss.
 Season with black pepper and serve garnished with chopped mint and coriander and a slice of lemon or lime.

-We can guarantee you this is good!
-Our university students love it too!
+We can guarantee you this is delicious because our uni students love it too!
 Did I mention you can use couscous instead of quinoa?
 That’s right, if you don’t have quinoa or not keen on it’s taste, try it with Couscous or even Pearl Barley!!!

-Look, you know this is gorgeous salad is good enough for Royal soiree!
+This gorgeous salad is good enough for a Royal soiree!
 Mmmmmh!